MHCommunity/mousehunt-utils/README.md

-# 🐭️ MouseHunt - MH Utils
+# 🐭️ MouseHunt - MouseHunt Utils

 A helper library for MouseHunt userscripts.